magro/msm-sample-webapp/README.markdown

 1. [Maven](http://maven.apache.org): you should have installed maven to be able to build the webapp.
 2. [memcached](http://memcached.org): you should have installed memcached so that you can run the webapp with sessions replicated to memcached
 3. I don't mention java here :-)
+4. Check that you're on the branch "openwebbeans".
+If not:
+    `$ git checkout --track -b openwebbeans origin/openwebbeans`

 # Building the webapp / war file
 1. Build the web application: